 Everyone at the college is engaged in assessment work.
 Click here for a variety of examples of assessment work.

-All SLOs are assessed at least once every three years.
+All outcomes are assessed at least once every three years.
 Three years cycles have been developed for all courses and programs to ensure that assessment work is continuous and current.

 Where is all of the assessment data kept?

-SLOs are a part of all course outlines.
-They, along with assessment data, are documented in taskstream.
-Taskstream allows collection of assessment data in one location so that reports can be easily generated.
+Coruse SLOs are a part of all course outlines.
+They, along with assessment data, are documented in Taskstream.
+Taskstream allows collection of assessment data in one location.

 Who is charged with organizing assessment work for the college?